Seven Years Down

 My tardiness at starting my trip caused me to get caught in Europe when the insanity started and thereafter as a result of many geopolitical changes and armed conflicts in many of the countries which I planned to travel to and through, any plans that I may have had to travel East from Europe vanished.

 I am now in Panama in Central America and here I am experiencing other forms of insanity, that of pedantic and parochial bureaucracy.
-As I have previously written about, having purchased a bike in Panama with the intention of travelling to other countries in the Americas, and at the end I set out to go to Costa Rica only to be turned back at the border due to not having the correct documentation.
+As I have previously written about, having purchased a bike in Panama with the intention of travelling to other countries in the Americas, I set out to go to Costa Rica only to be turned back at the border due to not having the correct documentation.

 A month on from being turned back at the border I now believe that I have obtained all of the necessary documentation however, it has been a long bureaucratic process which was full of visits to lots of different Government offices and with me having to make lots of different payments to obtain the necessary documentation.